Manual Machining

 A turning operation on a lathe in which the workpiece centerline axis is not continuously aligned with the Z axis.
 Offset turning operations include taper turning.

-OD.
-The outer surface of a cylindrical workpiece or feature.
-Outside diameter operations on the lathe include turning and parting off.
+OD operations.
+Cutting that takes place on the outer surface of a cylindrical or round workpiece.
+Outside diameter operations on the lathe include turning, facing, and parting off.

 parallel